 BSc (Hons) — 2025 entry International Event Management

-- You’ll have the option to take one of our award-winning Professional Training placements that will prepare you for work in industry.
+You’ll have the option to take one of our award-winning Professional Training placements that will prepare you for work in industry or study at one of our many partner universities across the world, or a mix of both.

 What you will study

-Studying with us, you will gain a wide range of event management skills and experience, including the opportunity to produce an event in every year of your studies and to obtain an industry-recognised events safety passport qualification.
+Our International Event Management course prepares you for the dynamic world of managing events.
+Studying with us, you will gain a wide range of event management skills and experience, including the opportunity to produce a live event in every year of your studies.

-We work with industry partners who help us deliver our modules, allowing you to draw upon their wealth of experience in events and business.
-While you are studying, there are lots of opportunities for you to gain valuable work experience on numerous events that take place throughout the year, on campus and with external partners with whom we work, such as at Latitude Festival.
+While you are studying, there are lots of opportunities for you to gain valuable work experience on numerous events that take place throughout the year, on campus and with industry partners with whom we work, such as at major music festivals.
+We have so far provided over 140 opportunities for our event students to work at Latitude Festival.

 The academic year is divided into two semesters of 15 weeks each.
 Each semester consists of a period of teaching, revision/directed learning and assessment.